 Whereas trees on the public right of way are the property of the City, which are to be maintained by the adjacent property owner but which may not be removed without authorization from the City;

-NOW THEREFORE The Venice Neighborhood Council asks that fines be imposed on adjacent property owners if, without proper authorization, they remove or fail to maintain trees on their adjacent public right of way.
+NOW THEREFORE The Venice Neighborhood Council proposes that the ordinance (citation here) that levies fines against property owners who remove or destroy street trees adjacent to their property, by them or those performing services for them, without a permit, or fail to maintain trees on their adjacent parkway, be amended to increase such fines; and

-Fines shall be in the amount of One Thousand Dollars ($1,000) per year of the tree’s life.
+Fines shall reflect the purchase price of replacement trees in the open market or with contract suppliers to the City, as well as the labor to install such tree and to enlarge tree wells as needed to accommodate a nursery grown tree as close as possible to the size of the removed tree.

-Funds collected shall be used to replace trees with the same and maintenance for 3 years.
-If excess funds remain, they shall be used for the planting and maintenance of trees throughout Venice.
+Funds collected shall be used to replace trees with like trees and maintenance of those trees for 10 years in order to make the public whole for the loss of a public asset.
+If excess funds remain, they shall be used for the planting and maintenance of trees throughout the neighborhood where the trees have been unlawfully removed.
+If infrastructure changes are required to accommodate the replacement trees such that the trees are as close as possible in maturity to the destroyed trees, then such property owner shall pay for such infrastructural alterations.